 Bar exams are administered nationwide in February and July.
 Most law school graduates take the July exam following graduation.
 Bar admission requirements differ for each state, and as a result students are advised to visit the website of their state bar office for the most accurate information.
 Each state has established character, fitness and other qualifications for admission to the bar.
-We encourage you to determine what those qualifications are in the state(s) in which you intend to practice.
-For information on various exams and links to most state bar offices, visit the website for the National Conference of Bar Examiners (www.ncbex.org/bar-admissions/offices/).
+We encourage you to review qualifications in the state(s) where you intend to practice.
+For information on various exams and links to most state bar offices, visit the website for the National Conference of Bar Examiners (http://www.ncbex.org/jurisdiction-information/).
 Most states require the MPRE, the MBE, and a moral character application.

 First–year students who think they may practice in another state should contact the bar examiners in that state as soon as possible to determine the registration requirements.